Kidney Transplant FAQ

-Kidney transplantation offers many benefits, but it does have some limitations and risks.
+Kidney transplantation offers many benefits, but it does have some risks.
 It is not always the right treatment option for everyone.
-These limitations include:
+These include:

-- The uncertainty of success (the transplanted kidney may fail)
+- Uncertainty of success (the transplanted kidney may fail)

 In addition, there are also risks associated with the drugs necessary to prevent the body from rejecting the transplanted kidney.
 These drugs that suppress your overall immune system are called immunosuppressants.
 They must be taken for the rest of your life or for as long as the kidney functions.
 Immunosuppressants are powerful drugs that can produce a number of side effects, including cancer, infection, and cardiovascular disease.

 The decision to have a kidney transplant is an important one.
 A kidney transplant is not a cure for kidney disease.
-The decision to have a kidney transplant will mean that you are willing to make a life-long commitment to take care of yourself and your new kidney.
+The decision to have a kidney transplantmeans that you are willing to make a life-long commitment to take care of yourself and your new kidney.

 Is a Kidney Transplant Right for Me?

 The transplant team will take a number of factors into account to determine if kidney transplantation is right for you.
-These factors are listed in detail in our Guidelines for Kidney Transplant.
-Some things you can do something about, like obesity, smoking, or compliance with your dialysis treatments and medical regimen.
+LIfestyle choices that you can do something about include controlling your weight,stopping smoking, andsticking withyour dialysis and medication treatments.
 Other things, like having cancer or heart disease, may mean that you will not be able to receive a transplant at all.
 If you want to be considered for a kidney transplant, we will weigh the benefits you might receive with the risks you would face to determine if kidney transplant is right for you.

 Where Does the Kidney Come From?